DagsHub/client/dagshub/data_engine/README.md

 ## Known issues

 - No deleting of metadata
+- Works only on data in the repository you specified.
+For now you can't create a datasource in one repo and use data from another repo
 - The validation layer is very incomplete for now.
 That means that if you typo the repo name or a datapoints url, it'll still work probably